-GAZZOLA PAVING LIMITED is committed to the selection of Health and Safety minded subcontractors and suppliers.
-Bases on our belief in the Internal Responsibility System and that all workplace parties must work together and do their part in achieving a healthy and a safe workplace, GAZZOLA PAVING LIMITED will develop Health and Safety criteria to help select, monitor and evaluate subcontractors and service providers.
+Gazzola Paving Limited is committed to the selection of Health and Safety minded subcontractors and service providers.
+Bases on our belief in the Internal Responsibility System and that all workplace parties must work together and do their part in achieving a healthy and a safe workplace, Gazzola Paving Limited will develop Health and Safety criteria to help select, monitor and evaluate subcontractors and service providers.
 Meeting the criteria should give an indication on the subcontractor's ability and competency to assess and control Health and Safety hazards resulting from work done by the subcontractor or by our Company.
 Meeting the criteria will also play a role in the continuity of business with the subcontractor or service provider.

-GAZZOLA PAVING LIMITED will maintain open communication channels with all workplace parties including subcontractors and service providers, especially when there is a change that will affect the Health and Safety of the work.
+Gazzola Paving Limited will maintain open communication channels with all workplace parties including subcontractors and service providers, especially when there is a change that will affect the Health and Safety of the work.

-GAZZOLA PAVING LIMITED, when working as the General Contractor on a project, maintains the right to lead the co-ordination of all Health and Safety requirements on all employers.
-GAZZOLA PAVING LIMITED will enforce the Health & Safety measures and procedures prescribed by the Occupational Health and Safety Act (OHSA) and all applicable regulations to ensure the Health and Safety of all workers on the project is protected as listed under the Constructor duties in the Occupational Health and Safety Act (OHSA).
+Gazzola Paving Limited, when working as the General Contractor on a project, maintains the right to lead the co-ordination of all Health and Safety requirements on all employers.
+Gazzola Paving Limited will enforce the Health & Safety measures and procedures prescribed by the Occupational Health and Safety Act (OHSA) and all applicable regulations to ensure the Health and Safety of all workers on the project is protected as listed under the Constructor duties in the Occupational Health and Safety Act (OHSA).